AlbertoIbarra/DataViz_Course/Data Descriptions/rossman.md

 ### The database

 The historical sales data cover 1,115 Rossmann stores, from January 2013 to July 2015.
-Note that some stores in the database were temporarily closed for refurbishment.
+Note that some stores in the database were temporarily closed for refurbishment (from July 1st to December 31st).

 * The table `sales` contains daily sales data for every store.
 It has 1,017,209 records.
 The fields are: